microsoftgraph/msgraph-sdk-powershell/src/PersonalContacts/PersonalContacts/examples/v1.0-beta/Update-MgUserContact.md

 	)
 }
 # A UPN can also be used as -UserId.
-Update-MgUserContact -UserId $userId -ContactId $contactId -BodyParameter $params
+Update-MgBetaUserContact -UserId $userId -ContactId $contactId -BodyParameter $params
 ```
-This example shows how to use the Update-MgUserContact Cmdlet.
+This example shows how to use the Update-MgBetaUserContact Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).